virtuozzo/cloudscripting-docs/docs/reference/docker-actions.md

 ]
 ```

-##volumeMounts
+###volumeMounts
-`volumeMounts` is an object.
-It can be set like example below:
+`volumeMounts`parameter is an object.
+It can be set like within the example below:
 ```
 {
   "volumeMounts": {